 How do I winterize a gas pressure washer?

 At the end of the season, disconnect the water supply and run the machine briefly to expel water from the pump and high-pressure hose.
-Then run pump protector solution (available from AR Blue Clean and others for around $10) through the pump per the manufacturer instructions -- this lubricates and protects pump seals against corrosion during storage.
+Then run pump protector solution (available from AR Blue Clean and others for around its current retailer price) through the pump per the manufacturer instructions -- this lubricates and protects pump seals against corrosion during storage.
 Add fuel stabilizer to the gas tank and run the engine for 2-3 minutes to circulate it through the carburetor.
 Store in a location that stays above freezing -- a garage is fine, but not an unheated outdoor shed in a climate where temps drop below 25 degrees Fahrenheit.

 Can I use a gas pressure washer to clean my roof?